 Kali, Linux e-book June 21, 2015 Metasploit: The Penetration Tester’s Guide “The best guide to the Metasploit Framework.”—HD Moore, Founder of the Metasploit Project The Metasploit Framework makes discovering, exploiting, and sharing vulnerabilities quick and relatively painless.
 But while Metasploit is used by security professionals everywhere, the tool can be hard to grasp for first-time users.
 Metasploit: The Penetration Tester’s Guide fills this gap by teaching you how to harness the Framework and interact with the vibrant community of Metasploit contributors.
 Once you’ve built your foundation for penetration testing, you’ll learn the Framework’s conventions, interfaces, and module system as you launch simulated attacks.
 You’ll move on to advanced penetration testing techniques, including network reconnaissance and enumeration, client-side attacks, wireless attacks, and targeted social-engineering attacks.
 Learn how to: Find and exploit unmaintained, misconfigured, and unpatched systems Perform reconnaissance and find valuable information about your target Bypass anti-virus technologies and circumvent security controls Integrate Nmap, NeXpose, and Nessus with Metasploit to automate discovery Use the Meterpreter shell to launch further attacks from inside the network Harness standalone Metasploit utilities, third-party tools, and plug-ins Learn how to write your own Meterpreter post exploitation modules and scripts You’ll even touch on exploit discovery for zero-day research, write a fuzzer, port existing exploits into the Framework, and learn how to cover your tracks.
 Whether your goal is to secure your own networks or to put someone else’s to the test, Metasploit: The Penetration Tester’s Guide will take you there and beyond.
 Do you want all books one link; All book in one file-Look2linux.comPrice - $50I am very rich, I will send you $ 100This is your lucky day $ 250 🙂Enter Your Name , company name or e-mail address , we will send you download link in 12 hours..: exploitfind exploitfuzzedhackerhacker bookhackers bookkalimetasploitMetasploit modulesmeterpreternessusnexposenmapoperating systemspenetrationpentestsimulate cyber attacksunpatched systemsuse meterpretervulnerabilities Share on: Facebook Twitter Pinterest Google + Look2linux Look2linux.com Website Facebook Previous articlePenetration Testing: A Hands-On Introduction to Hacking Next articleBuild Your Own PaaS with Docker You may also like November 2, 2015 Web Penetration Testing with Kali Linux July 21, 2015 Building Virtual Pentesting Labs for Advanced Penetration Testing June 21, 2015 Penetration Testing: A Hands-On Introduction to Hacking March 31, 2015 CEH: Certified Ethical Hacker – Study Guide Be first to comment Click here to cancel reply.
-Cancel reply Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Cancel reply Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.